hartuvofir/rabbit-task/examples/calculator/README.md

 module.exports = router;
 ```
 ### configuration.js
-This class is responsible for setting up Rabbit for this example, which includes creating a dedicated exchange, a queue and binding them together (fanout).
+This class is responsible for setting up Rabbit for this example, which includes creating a dedicated exchange, a queue and binding them together (using 'fanout').
 ```javascript
 function Configuration(conn) {
   this.conn = conn;